MaximeD/gost/README.md

 #### Open result in browser

-To have your browser auto open on the url, user the flag `-o`.
+To have your browser auto open on the url, use the flag `-o`.
 (It will rely on `xdg-open`).